Wirus3k/Universe/README.md

-# Universe_SQL
+# Universe_SQL :book:

-For this project, I builded a database of celestial bodies using PostgreSQL on freecodecamp.org
+### :one: For this project, I builded a database of celestial bodies using PostgreSQL on freecodecamp.org